philipturner/metal-float64/README.md

 TODO: Show function call benchmarks.
 Create method to force-inline adds/multiplies in performance-critical code, which can be harnessed from SPIR-V/hipSYCL/MoltenCL.
 Use single-scalar ops exposed in the header.

+This library redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
+The keyword is associated with one of the extended precisions, which can be chosen through a compiler flag.
+This lets you easily switch an entire code base to a different precision, and see how it affects performance.

+Vectorized functions of `double2`, `double3`, and `double4` are also redefined, along with vectorized functions of each extended precision.

 ## Features

 The initial implementation of this library may only support 64-bit add, multiply, and FMA.
 More complex math functions may roll out later, including division and transcendentals.
 The library could also make fully inlined trivial operations like absolute value and negate, or permit fusing them with a complex 64-bit operation.